 Bathing Maine Coon Cats

-Out of pure interest though, I did recently create a short video on Youtube whereby I introduced our Maine Coon cat to the idea of having a bathe.
+Out of pure interest though, I did recently create a short video on Youtube whereby I introduced our Maine Coon cat to the idea of having a bath.
 He definitely wasn’t a fan of the idea!

 Watch my video here: